 As of late 2018 / 2019, the current Apple Podcast ecosystem is difficult in terms of marketing.
 Discoverability is low, and there are 600,000+ shows to compete with.
 So how can people discover you?

 In addition, the Apple Podcasts charts are currently badly broken, although Apple is aware of this fact and is starting to address it.
 The top podcasting charts are hackable and people are gaming the system to get into the top 200.
 There are many podcasts there that don’t belong, and we provide details as well as solutions here: We just published a comprehensive guide to podcast marketing and promotion.

 The point is that promoting a podcast needs to happen outside of Apple Podcasts, and the above guide explains strategies and over 50+ marketing tactics in great detail

 Long form content is better in terms of SEO, while 300+ words are required from an SEO perspective, 700 words plus is better.

 - Create standard headers and footer.
 We follow a recipe for creating a standard header and footer segment for each episode.
-We use automation tools like Text Expander to create show notes footers, with standing subscribe links to the podcast on iTunes and Stitcher; a standard section on how to share the podcast; where to find links to books or sites mentioned in the episode.
+We use automation tools like Text Expander to create show notes footers, with pre-programmed subscribe links to the podcast on Apple Podcasts and Stitcher; a standard section on how to share the podcast; where to find links to books or sites mentioned in the episode.
 This helps in creating longer form notes post.